fsalinas26/cpp-login-menu/README.md

 **body** is the incoming request body (JSON Object).
 **out_obj** is the outgoing response JSON object (Use this to pass any data from the database to your client)
 **adminMode** When true, certain commands will not have cooldown/argument restrictions (resethwid, resetpw)

 ### ChangePassword.js
 **Name:** resetpw
 **body**: username, license, newPassword
-Changes the password of the database entry where both username and license are found.
+Changes the password of the table entry where both username and license are found.

 ### ChangeRank.js (Admin Only)
 **Name:** rank
 **body:** username,newRank
-Changes the rank of the database entry where username is found.
+Changes the rank of the table entry where username is found.

 ### CreateDB.js (Admin Only) **
 **Name:** create